 No. They’re not allowed to speak at all.
-They can write a question for one of us on an index card, pass it over to an officer and we can choose to answer or not answer it.
+They can write a question for us on an index card, pass it over to an Officer and we can choose to answer or not answer it.
 When we’re all done speaking, we leave the room.

 The audience members sit three to a table.
 There’s a questionnaire in front of them that they have to answer before they can leave.
-The parole officer collects them and brings them back to us.
+The Officers in the room collect them and bring them back to us.

 We go to a different room and talk.
 There’s a person there that helps us work through any hard parts and then we get to look at the questionnaires.